xiangxiecrypto/pico/README.md

 ## Acknowledgements

 Pico draws inspiration from the following projects, each representing cutting-edge advancements in zero-knowledge proof systems.
-- [Plonky3](https://github.com/Plonky3/Plonky3): Pico’s proving backend is based on Plonky3, extending its modularity to the zkVM layer to enable the flexible selection of proving fields and systems that best fit each use case.
+- [Plonky3](https://github.com/Plonky3/Plonky3): Pico's proving backend is based on Plonky3, extending its modularity to the zkVM layer to enable the flexible selection of proving fields and systems that best fit each use case.
-- [SP1](https://github.com/succinctlabs/sp1): Pico derives significant inspiration from SP1’s chip design and their constraints.
+- [SP1](https://github.com/succinctlabs/sp1): Pico derives significant inspiration from SP1's chip design and their constraints.
 Its recursion compiler and precompiles originate from SP1.
-- [Valida](https://github.com/valida-xyz/valida): Pico’s implementation of cross-table lookups is inspired by Valida’s pioneering work in this area.
+- [Valida](https://github.com/valida-xyz/valida): Pico's implementation of cross-table lookups is inspired by Valida's pioneering work in this area.
-- [RISC0](https://github.com/risc0/risc0): Pico’s Rust toolchain is based on the one originally developed by RISC0.
+- [RISC0](https://github.com/risc0/risc0): Pico's Rust toolchain is based on the one originally developed by RISC0.